beanbeanjuice/SimpleProxyChat/README.md

 # simpleproxy.read.join - Read join messages.
 # simpleproxy.read.leave - Read leave messages.
 # simpleproxy.read.switch - Read switch messages.
+# simpleproxychat.reload - ALWAYS Active whether use-permissions is false or not.
 use-permissions: false

 # Whether to send if the statuses of the servers connected to the proxy when the proxy starts up.